godaddy/node-priam/README.md

                 cqlVersion: "3.0.0", /* optional, defaults to "3.0.0" */
                 timeout: 4000, /* optional, defaults to 4000 */
                 poolSize: 2, /* optional, defaults to 1 */
-                consistencyLevel: 1, /* optional, defaults to 1.
-Should be a valid db.consistencyLevel value */
+                consistencyLevel: "one", /* optional, defaults to one.
+Will throw if not a valid Cassandra consistency level*/
                 driver: "helenus", /* optional, defaults to "node-cassandra-cql" */,
                 numRetries: 3, /* optional, defaults to 0.
 Retries occur on connection failures. */
                 retryDelay: 100, /* optional, defaults to 100ms.
 Used on error retry or consistency fallback retry */